-As the director of financial planning and analysis (FP&A), you know the ability to turn around insightful analysis in a timely manner is key to being seen as a trusted business partner.
-In a world of digital transformation and constant disruption, your analysis must keep pace with queries that will change midstream and anticipate questions that have yet to be asked, but should be.
-To meet these challenges, you’ll first need to assess the current state of your financial analytics processes.
+The ability to turn around insightful analysis in a timely manner is key to being seen as a trusted business partner.
+In a world of digital transformation and constant disruption, analysis must keep pace with queries that will change midstream and anticipate questions that have yet to be asked, but should be.
+To meet these challenges, assess the current state of financial analytics processes.

 Mature reporting processes move beyond simple “board books” toward a more comprehensive “playbook